There’s more than just wills and trusts.

 You can get both of these documents by downloading the Policygenius app and starting your estate plan.
 The Plus package includes both a will and a trust for $280.

 Other documents — a list of beneficiaries or funeral and burial instructions perhaps — are less essential because the information they contain can be woven into other ones.

 In this article:

 A will is a legal document that describes who gets your assets and property.
 It’s usually the first thing that comes to mind regarding estate planning.
 You can use the will to bequeath assets to your chosen beneficiaries and also to designate guardianship for any minor children.
 You can even lay out a plan for giving away your unnamed assets, as a whole, with a residuary clause.
-When you die, your estate will go through to a probate court, and the executor will be responsible for distributing the assets and overseeing the probate process.
-You appoint the executor in the will, too.
+When you die, your estate will go through to a probate court, and the executor you appoint in your will (also called a “personal representative” in some states) will be responsible for distributing the assets and overseeing the probate process.

 As part of estate planning you may have chosen to transfer your assets into a trust.
 A trust is a separate entity that holds your property and valuables, which can be distributed according to the terms of the trust document that you create.
 It’s still a good idea to write a will, even if you have already opted for a trust.
 You can use the will as a backup measure where any assets you previously forgot to move into your trust will “pour over” into the trust.
 Some people even use a will to create a trust, called a testamentary trust.